 There is some evidence to show that adolescents and teens with a history of childhood obesity are at risk for bulimia and binge eating disorder.

 Family discord, parental indifference, and overprotective parenting can be eating disorder risk factors.
-Additionally, the presence of psychological issues, substance abuse, and a history of depression in a family can increase an individual’s risk for developing an eating disorder.
+Additionally, the presence of psychological issues and a history of depression in a family can increase an individual’s risk for developing an eating disorder.
 Finally, families that fail to embrace a positive body image or are overly concerned with physical appearance can also contribute to the development of eating disorders.

 There is evidence that shows individuals who have a close family member who suffered from an eating disorder or other mental illness are at a higher risk themselves of developing an eating disorder.
 Therefore, this suggests that there are genetic or biological eating disorder risk factors.